---

 - **Strategic Involvement**: Some investors actively mentor startups, while others prefer a hands-off approach.
 Founders should assess the level of involvement they desire.

-Strategies to Find the Perfect Investors for Your Fintech Startup
+## How to Find FinTech Investors for Your Startup

 Identifying criteria for selecting investors is essential to ensure compatibility in terms of network, expertise, and track record.
 This section explores actionable strategies to help founders pinpoint the ideal investors for their ventures.